Internet-Draft YANG Semver July 2024

 1. Introduction

 This document defines a YANG extension that tags a YANG artifact (i.e., YANG modules, YANG submodules, and YANG packages [I-D.ietf-netmod-yang-packages] ) with a version identifier that adheres to extended semantic versioning rules [SemVer].
 The goal being to add a human readable version identifier that provides compatibility information for the YANG artifact without needing to compare or parse its body.
-The version identifier and rules defined herein represent the RECOMMENDED approach to apply versioning to IETF YANG artifacts.
+The version identifier and rules defined herein represent the recommended approach to apply versioning to IETF YANG artifacts.
 This document defines augmentations to ietf-yang-library to reflect the version of YANG modules within the module-set data.

 Note that a specific revision of the SemVer 2.0.0 specification is referenced here (from June 19, 2020) to provide an immutable version.
 This is because the 2.0.0 version of the specification has changed over time without any change to the semantic version itself.
-In some cases the text has changed in non-backwards-compatible ways.

 2. Examples of How Versioning Is Applied To YANG Module Revisions